-Well first of all, I turn to my trustee pressure cooker to cook the meat into tenderness.
-Don't want to use a pressure cooker?
+Well, first of all, I turn to my trusty pressure cooker to cook the meat into tenderness.
+Don't want to use a pressure cooker or Instant Pot?
 I have some slow cooker ideas for you to use instead, but of course, it won't take 20 minutes, it will take all day, so you have to plan ahead.
-But still, the finished stew will be done, with hands on time about the same.
-Because you will still cook the meat and vegetables separately and combine them at the end.
+But still, the finished stew will be done, with hands-on time about the same.
+Because you will still cook the meat and vegetables separately and combine them in the end.

 When making stew I don't cook all my ingredients at the same time.
 The meat needs more time than the veggies, the carrots and parsnips need more time than the potatoes (when cooking in liquids but not when roasting); and heaven forbid you should put your tender green beans in at the start, they will be mush.
 So trying to figure out the timing of getting the meat tender and getting the vegetables into a pressure cooker in batches presented my first problem.
 You can't just take the top off the pressure cooker willy nilly anytime you want, you have to release the pressure each time; then you have to bring it back to pressure before you start timing your cooking.
 So clearly, vegetables and meat cooking together in the pressure cooker was NOT going to work.

 So here is what did work; browning and cooking my meat in the pressure cooker while my vegetables roasted in the oven and then, release pressure, stir in veggies and voila!
 Roasted Vegetable Beef Stew.
 I loved loved loved the added flavor the caramelized vegetables added to the dish.